isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-blazing-a-trail-the-fight-for-womens-rights-in-singapore.md

 <img src="/images/Vol-14-issue-3/blazing-a-trail/BlazingTrail1.JPG">
 <div style="background-color: white;"></i></div>

-“Forget for a time the rights and privileges which a dying custom and a faulty judgment bestows upon a selfish husband, and learn to think in terms of your duties as fathers.
+<center>“Forget for a time the rights and privileges which a dying custom and a faulty judgment bestows upon a selfish husband, and learn to think in terms of your duties as fathers.
 The destiny of millions of Chinese girls is in your hands.
-Deal with them as you would like your daughters to be dealt with”.1
+Deal with them as you would like your daughters to be dealt with”.1</center>

+<div style="text-align: right">Shirin Fozdar, Secretary-General, <br>Singapore Council of Women, 23 August 1954</div>